luigitarallo/htmlcss-dropbox/README.md

 # DROPBOX

-Replica della pagina principale di Dropbox
+Replica of a page from the Dropbox website

-_Tra i primi esercizi svolti durante il corso di Boolean_
+_The first exercises of the Boolean course_

-## Tecnologie e librerie utilizzate
+## Technologies and Libraries

 - HTML
 - CSS